MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Limitations
 For the first release, the limits for all supported migration will cap at 1 million.
 The 1 million count includes items such as role assignment and alerts.
 The only exception is for multiple versions of a single file, which will count as one.
 More information will be provided in future update.</br>

 By default, each URL supports up to 1 million limits.
 At the start of the migration, the asynchronous read migration function will check.
 If more than 1 million is detected an error will be thrown.
-The 1 million count includes items such as role assignment, alert but does not include versions.
 Multiple versions of a single file will count as one.
 (More information will be provided in future update).

 **Asynchronous Read API Limitations**</br>